Now safe for recreational use

 When you report a possible unauthorised work or unlawful activity please include:

-You can submit your report using our online form below.
+You can submit your report by emailing us at: firstname.lastname@example.org

 Buildings cannot be retrospectively approved.
 It may be possible to obtain approval for the continued use of a building or for the continued use of an activity.
 In such cases Council may request the submission of a development application or an Application for Building Information Certificate and supporting documents to prove the suitability of the building work.

-In cases where unauthorised work could not have been approved or is not able to meet the relevant standards of construction, Council may require the illegal work to be demolished.
+In cases where unauthorised work could not have been approved or is not able to meet the relevant standards of construction, we may require the illegal work to be demolished.

 Sports field closure arrangements